MichaelLangbein/tdl2/backend/data/wiki/programming/wordpress.md

   - Lots of people have businesses selling or supporting GPL licensed plugins

-### How do plugins like Gravityforms protect their plugin from being redistributed to the wild ?
+### How do plugins like Gravityforms protect their plugin from being redistributed to the wild?

 They can't.